osteele/vscode-p5server/README.md

 ## Technical Notes

-The sketch analysis, library inference, and server features are provided by [p5-server](https://github.com/osteele/p5-server).
-That package provides much of the same functionality as this extension, via the command-line.
+The sketch analysis, library inference, and server features are provided by [p5-server](https://github.com/osteele/p5-server) library.
+That library provides much of the same functionality as this extension, via the command-line.
 See its documentation for [implementation notes](https://github.com/osteele/p5-server#implementation-notes) and [limitations](https://github.com/osteele/p5-server#limitations).